 - Contact Us

 In 2015, the Carbon Cycle Interagency Working Group (CCIWG), via the U.S. Carbon Cycle Science Program, initiated plans for the 2nd State of the Carbon Cycle Report (SOCCR-2) as a follow-up to the 1st SOCCR (2007) which was a Special Assessment Product (SAP 2.2) of USGCRP’s 2nd National Climate Assessment (NCA), and as a product of the Sustained National Climate Assessment.
-Led by the CCIWG, under USCGRP auspices and with USDA as the administrative lead, this federal interagency report is currently in development and estimated to be published in December 2017.
+Led by the CCIWG, under USCGRP auspices and with USDA as the administrative lead, this federal interagency report is currently in development and estimated to be published in late 2017/early 2018.

 The focus of SOCCR-2 is on the scientific understanding of U.S. and North American carbon cycle stocks and fluxes, in the context of and interactions with global scale budgets and climate change impacts in managed and unmanaged systems.
 Carbon stocks and fluxes in soils, water (including oceans), vegetation, aquatic-terrestrial interfaces (coastal/ estuaries/ wetlands), human settlements, agriculture, forestry etc. are included.